berkeleybop/berkeleybop.github.io/best_practice.md

     - always have outline mode on (list-like icon near top left)
     - assume the reader has outline mode on
     - rarely need for a TOC
+- For google sheets / excel
+    - never manually color code or use font/strikethrough.
+Always add an explicit field and use conditional formatting
+    - always have a schema, even if it is a flat data dictionary. linkml-model-enrichment will derived one
 - Use formatted templates where appropriate (grants, papers)
 - Use Paperpile for citations / reference management (you have access via the lab)
 - Give documents meaningful names (e.g., not just "meeting")--assume that most people will find the doc via search rather than by going through the folder hierarchy